It’s a much talked about factor in the development of BPD and other trauma based mental health issues but what does it mean?

 This can be anything from a child getting the message that certain emotions are unwelcome, to being told that they are wrong, overreacting, are too sensitive and too demanding, or worst of all, that they are being manipulative.

 The following are examples of interactions which are invalidating.
-These examples are offered as illustrations of some of the more problematic types of relational interactions.

 Children and young people are inherently more vulnerable than adults and their developmental needs can place demands and stresses on parents who may already be undergoing stress such as job loss, marriage difficulties, financial problems or personal crises.